alexkreidler/rust-iri-benchmarks/README.md

 - iref
 - iri-string
 - sophia_iri
+- (I also recently found [oxiri](https://github.com/oxigraph/oxiri), which I may test in another update)

-IRIs are a relatively complex specification, and as strings can take up a lot of memory, especially if used in a Linked Data-type database.
-Some key-value databases use prefix compression to make the in-memory representations of keys smaller.
+IRIs are a [step up in complexity from regular URLs](https://www.ietf.org/rfc/rfc3987.txt), and storing and manipulating them can have a real performance cost.
+In a triple store or graph database, these differences in performance could be huge.
+Some key-value databases, for example, use prefix compression to make the in-memory representations of keys smaller.

-I was interested to figure out the overhead of these different libraries, as well as any differences in their API surface.
+I was interested to investigate both the performance and differences in APIs that these libraries provided.

 ## Behind the scenes